ministryofjustice/security-guidance/docs/general-user-video-and-messaging-apps-guidance.md

 ## Access to tools

-You can access tools that are provided through your MoJ provided devices by downloading from:
+You can access tools through your MoJ-provided devices by downloading from:

--   The Software Centre application on your device \(for Dom1 equipment\).
+-   The Software Centre application on your device \(for Dom1 or MoJO equipment\).
 -   The Self Service application on your Mac \(for IT Service Desk managed MacBook laptops\).

-For other MoJ provided devices, seek help from your Line Manager in the first instance.
+For MoJ-provided devices that are not Dom1, MoJO, or IT Service Desk Managed MacBooks, seek guidance from your Line Manager to appropriately source software.

-## Corporate, work and personal accounts
+## Corporate, work, and personal accounts

 -   A corporate account is for making official MoJ statements and providing official views.
 Only a small number of authorised people can use it.
--   A work account is your normal MoJ account, that you use every day for business as usual.
+-   A work account is your normal MoJ account that you use every day for business as usual.
 Only you have access to your work account.
 -   A personal account is your own personal account, outside of the MoJ.
 You should never use a personal account for business purposes.
-To be clear: never send your work material to your personal device or your personal email account.
+To be clear: Never send your work material to your personal device or your personal email account.

 Some applications make a distinction between general use with a work account, and use with a corporate account.
 Using a tool with a corporate account means you are providing views or statements on behalf of the MoJ.
 Never use a personal account for business purposes with any tool.

-Remember that if you are authorised to use a corporate account, you are speaking and acting for the whole of the MoJ.
-When working with a personal account, you are speaking and acting as an MoJ employee and a civil servant.
+Remember, if you are authorised to use a corporate account, you are speaking and acting for the whole of the MoJ.
+When working with a personal account, you are speaking and acting as an MoJ employee and/or a civil servant.

-Always follow all [MoJ policies and guidelines](https://intranet.justice.gov.uk/documents/2015/11/social-media-policy-guidance.pdf) regarding public information, including social media.
-To access this information you'll need to be connected to the MoJ Intranet.
+Always follow all MoJ policies and guidelines regarding public information, including social media.

 In particular, follow the [Civil Service Code of Conduct](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code).